russellallen/self/docs/handbook/progguid.rst

 ==============================

 The lobby includes behavior for the block evaluation messages.
-Thus, any object that inherits from the lobby can be passed as a parameter to a method that expects a block—the object behaves like a block that evaluates that object.
+Thus, any object that inherits from the lobby can be passed as a parameter to a method that expects a block — the object behaves like a block that evaluates that object.
 For example, one may write::

     x >= 0 ifTrue: x False: x negate